1992 US Open – Men's singles

 Defending champion Stefan Edberg defeated Pete Sampras in the final, 3–6, 6–4, 7–6^{(7–5)}, 6–2 to win the men's singles tennis title at the 1992 US Open.
 It was his second US Open singles title and sixth and last major singles title overall.

-The semifinal between Edberg and Michael Chang lasted 5 hours and 26 minutes, the longest tennis match in the Open Era at the time.
+The semifinal between Edberg and Michael Chang lasted 5 hours and 26 minutes, the longest US Open match in the Open Era at the time (later surpassed by the 2024 first-round match between Dan Evans and Karen Khachanov, at 5 hours and 35 minutes).

 This tournament marked the last appearance in a singles major for two former world No. 1s: seven-time major singles champion John McEnroe and eight-time major singles champion Jimmy Connors.
 Both were defeated by world No. 1 players themselves: McEnroe lost to Jim Courier in the fourth round, while Connors lost to Ivan Lendl in the second round.
-This was Connors and Lendl's 35th and final professional meeting; Lendl won to end their head-to-head at 22-13 in his favor.
+This was Connors and Lendl's 35th and final professional meeting; Lendl won to end their head-to-head at 22–13 in his favor.